In This Article

 A mortgage company checks their Secure Score and sees 70%.
 That looks passing.
 It sits above the industry average of 40% to 60% for mid-market companies.
 Leadership moves on to other priorities.

-Here's the problem.
+Here is the problem.
 Secure Score measures whether recommended actions are enabled.
-It doesn't measure whether they're working.
+It does not measure whether they are working.
 Enabling MFA earns points.
-But if 15% of your accounts haven't completed registration, MFA has a gap that the score doesn't show.
+But if 15% of your accounts have not completed registration, MFA has a gap that the score does not show.
+See also our breakdown of Guardian Security Insights.

 Secure Score also weights actions differently.
 Turning on MFA earns significantly more points than adjusting a SharePoint sharing policy.
 So a company can have a high score while leaving entire categories of risk unaddressed.